 Voter ID Public Awareness Campaign

-We have teamed up with the Greater London Authority to run a non-party political, impartial, non-election specific campaign to inform Londoners about the changes brought about by the Elections Act – especially the requirement for mandatory Photographic ID.
+We have teamed up with the Greater London Authority to run a non-party political, impartial, non-election specific campaign to inform Londoners about the changes brought about by the Elections Act – especially the new photo ID requirements to vote.

 Photo ID Incoming…